 Tate was first allocated an official purchase grant in 1946 of £2,000.
 By 1953–4 the purchase grant had risen to £6,250 and by the mid–1980s it reached £2.2 million.
 In 1992–3, the last year of the official purchase grant, the sum was £2 million.

-Tate now spends around £1 million of its general funds each year on purchasing acquisitions and their related costs.
+Tate now spends around £1 million of its general funds each year on acquisitions and their related costs.
 This sum is significantly increased as a result of grants from bodies such as the Heritage Lottery Fund and The Art Fund.
-Other funds for acquisitions are raised by Tate funding groups such as the Members, the Patrons and the American Patrons of Tate and its sub-committees, the North American Acquisitions Committee and Latin American Acquisitions Committee which fund specific acquisitions acquired on behalf of the American Fund for Tate.
-In addition there are four more committees; Asia Pacific Acquisitions Committee, Photography Acquisitions Committee, Middle East and North Africa Acquisitions Committee and the African Acquisitions Committee.
-Tate also receives many important acquisitions by gift or bequest from collectors and artists, as well as works of art accepted by the Government in lieu of inheritance tax.
+Other funds for acquisitions are raised by Tate funding groups such as the Members, the Patrons and the American Patrons of Tate and its sub-committees, the North American Acquisitions Committee and Latin American Acquisitions Committee, which fund specific acquisitions acquired on behalf of the American Fund for Tate.
+In addition there are six further Committees; the Asia-Pacific Acquisitions Committee, Middle East and North Africa Acquisitions Committee, Photography Acquisitions Committee, Africa Acquisitions Committee, Russia and Eastern Europe Acquisitions Committee, and the South Asia Acquisitions Committee.
+Tate also receives important acquisitions by gift or bequest from collectors and artists, as well as works of art accepted by the Government in lieu of inheritance tax, and through the Cultural Gifts Scheme, administered by the Arts Council.

 Recent and historic acquisitions